-In recent years, mobile searches have dramatically increased, and Google have updated their ranking algorithm to respond to this rising search & mobile SEO trend.
+In recent years, mobile searches have dramatically increased, and Google have updated their ranking algorithm to respond to this rising search & mobile SEO trend, now rolling out mobile-first indexing and recommending a switch to responsive.

-As a result, webmaster prepared – in most cases – for the expected Mobilgeddon algorithm update on April 21st – for which having a responsive and optimised for mobile browsing site is the first crucial step.
+Webmaster prepared – in most cases – for the expected Mobilgeddon algorithm update on April 21st 21015- for which having a responsive and optimised for mobile browsing site is the first crucial step.

-With most searches now being made from mobile devices, the pressure for businesses to increase their visibility on mobile SERPs is increasing.
+With most searches now being made from mobile devices, the pressure for businesses to increase their visibility on mobile SERPs is increasing and will become crucial following mobile first.
 Google reported that 77% of mobile searches lead to subsequent actions with most mobile conversions being made within 1 hour of the search being executed.
 As a result, it has become more essential than ever for brands and agencies to ensure their search marketing strategies are designed to account for and reflect this trend.

 Due to the differences in devices – from size and speed to context in which they are used, users’ behaviours can be fundamentally different to those using a desktop.
 E.g. mobile users are often used on the go, multi-tasking or in a social environment meaning that: